-• Join in for 1 minute, then let the machine do the work for 1 minute, or count joining in for 6 cycles, then letting the machine do 6 cycles.
+- Join in with some of these contractions, trying to contract for the full 5 seconds. - Join in for 1 minute, then let the machine do the work for 1 minute or count joining in for 6 cycles, then letting the machine do 6 cycles. - Use 6 days out of 7 (or alternate days if your internal tissues are sensitive)

-Check in
+🕜 Check in